adam-lafontaine/SimpleImage/README.md

 * `SubView`: A view into a rectagular sub-section of 4 byte image data
 * `ImageGray`: 1 byte image data
 * `ViewGray`: A view to 1 byte image data
-* `SubViewGray`: A view into a rectagular sub-section of 1 byte image data
 * `View1f32`: Single channel float view
-* `SubView1f32`: A rectagular sub-section of a single channel float view
 * `View2f32`, `View3f32`, `View4f32`: Multi-channel float view
 * `Buffer32`: Allocates data for 4 byte pixel or float channel data
 * `Buffer8`: Allocates data for 1 byte pixel data